OpenPTV/postptv/README.txt

 Please refer to that documentation for the full information on installing, reference documentation and usage examples contained in the package.

+The program is distributed under the terms of the GNU General Public License, version 3.0.
+For details, see the LICENSE.txt file.

 Getting Started
 ===============